Introduction to Scripthea

 All this can be very productive but relies on two conditions:

-Inspiration way
+Inspirational way

 How does it work: